css-modules/css-modulesify/README.md

 var div = `<div class="${styles.inner}">...</div>`;
 ```

-The generated css will contain locally-scoped versions of any css you have `require`'d, and will be written out to the file you specify in the `--css` option.
+The generated css will contain locally-scoped versions of any css you have `require`'d, and will be written out to the file you specify in the `--output` or `-o` option.

 ## Example